You are here:

 EPA currently recognizes five organizations as accrediting bodies for the NLLAP that accredit laboratories for lead sample analysis.
 They are:

-- American Industrial Hygiene Association Laboratory Accreditation Programs, LLC (AIHA PAT, LLC) Exit
+- American Industrial Hygiene Association Laboratory Accreditation Programs, LLC (AIHA LAP, LLC) Exit

 - American Association for Laboratory Accreditation (A2LA) Exit

 - Perry Johnson Laboratory Accreditation, Inc. (PJLA) Exit

 - Laboratory Accreditation Bureau Exit

 To apply for accreditation as a lead sample analysis laboratory under the NLLAP, contact one of these five accrediting bodies.

 A current list of NLLAP laboratories can be obtained from the monthly NLLAP list.
 A current list can also be obtained by calling the National Lead Information Center at 1-800-424-LEAD(5323).

 Laboratories and other testing firms on the NLLAP list follow the Laboratory Quality System Requirements (LQSR), version 3 (PDF) developed by EPA.
 The LQSR identifies the minimum requirements for use by accreditation organizations when evaluating laboratories performing environmental testing activities under NLLAP.
 It is based on requirements of the International Organization for Standardization and International Electrochemical Commission (ISO/IEC) Standard 17025:2005(E), "General requirements for the competence of testing and calibration laboratories."